demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/Microsoft365DefenderEventCollector/README.md

-Microsoft Defender for Endpoint Alerts integration for Cortex XSIAM.
+Microsoft Defender for Endpoint Alerts integration for Cortex XSIAM (Deprecated).

+Note: Following [this](https://learn.microsoft.com/en-us/defender-endpoint/configure-siem) announcement by Microsoft, the Event Collector is now deprecated.

+Alternative: Use the XSIAM Office 365 Data Source, select Microsoft Graph API -> Alerts, and choose the "Use Microsoft Graph API V2" option.

 This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.